 - Earn college credit, if available

 Taking part in a summer program is also a plus on college applications; it shows colleges that you’re committed to learning.

 Where and What

-Summer learning programs are available in just about every area of study, from the arts and sciences to languages and athletics.
-They may be offered at colleges, museums, performing-arts centers and recreation centers.
+Summer learning programs are available in every area of study from the arts and sciences to languages and athletics.
+They may be offered at colleges, museums, performing arts centers, and recreation centers.

-You can find residential programs, where you live in housing with other students, as well as classes you can commute to.
-So if you don’t want to leave home, you can still take part in a summer program.
+You can find residential programs in which you live in housing with other students.
+You can also find classes you can commute to.
+So, if you don't want to leave home, you can still take part in a summer program.

 Here are examples of summer programs for high school students:

-- A five-day creative-writing program on a college campus
+- A 5-day creative-writing program on a college campus.

-- A three-week language-immersion class at a school in another country
+- A 3-week language-immersion class at a school in another country.

-- A six-week program on a college campus with college-level courses in subjects such as engineering, psychology and environmental studies
+- A 6-week program on a college campus with college-level courses in subjects like engineering, psychology, and environmental studies.

 Private summer programs can be expensive, but some offer scholarships or financial aid.
-Talk to your school counselor if you find a program you are really interested in that’s outside your price range.
+Talk to your school counselor if you find a program you’re really interested in that's outside your price range.

-You can also look into these federally funded programs, which are free or relatively inexpensive:
+You can also look into these federally funded programs.
+They’re free or relatively inexpensive.